Starfish: External

 Starfish are deuterostome animals, like the chordates.
 A 2014 analysis of 219 genes from all classes of echinoderms gives the following phylogenetic tree.
-The times at which the clades diverged is shown under the labels in millions of years ago (mya).
+The times at which the clades diverged are shown under the labels in millions of years ago (mya).

 Internal

-The phylogeny of the Asteroidea has been difficult to resolve, with visible (morphological) features proving inadequate, and the question of whether traditional taxa are clades in doubt.
+The phylogeny of the Asteroidea has been difficult to resolve, with visible (morphological) features proving inadequate, and the question of whether traditional taxa are clades apply.
 The phylogeny proposed by Gale in 1987 is:

 The phylogeny proposed by Blake in 1987 is:

 Later work making use of molecular evidence, with or without the use of morphological evidence, had by 2000 failed to resolve the argument.
 In 2011, on further molecular evidence, Janies and colleagues noted that the phylogeny of the echinoderms "has proven difficult", and that "the overall phylogeny of extant echinoderms remains sensitive to the choice of analytical methods".
 They presented a phylogenetic tree for the living Asteroidea only; using the traditional names of starfish orders where possible, and indicating "part of" otherwise, the phylogeny is shown below.
 The Solasteridae are split from the Velatida, and the old Spinulosida is broken up.

 Human relations

 In research

-Starfish are deuterostomes, closely related, together with all other echinoderms, to chordates, and are used in reproductive and developmental studies.
+Starfish have been used in reproductive and developmental studies.
 Female starfish produce large numbers of oocytes that are easily isolated; these can be stored in a pre-meiosis phase and stimulated to complete division by the use of 1-methyladenine.
-Starfish oocytes are well suited for this research as they are large and easy to handle, transparent, simple to maintain in sea water at room temperature, and they develop rapidly.
+Starfish oocytes are well suited for this research as they are easy to handle, can be maintained in sea water at room temperature, are transparent, and develop quickly.
 Asterina pectinifera, used as a model organism for this purpose, is resilient and easy to breed and maintain in the laboratory.

 Another area of research is the ability of starfish to regenerate lost body parts.
 The stem cells of adult humans are incapable of much differentiation and understanding the regrowth, repair and cloning processes in starfish may have implications for human medicine.

-Starfish also have an unusual ability to expel foreign objects from their bodies, which makes them difficult to tag for research tracking purposes.
+Starfish have an unusual ability to displace foreign objects from their bodies, which makes them difficult to tag for research tracking purposes.